North Korea Fast Facts

 November 30, 2016 - The UN Security Council votes unanimously for stricter measures against North Korea nearly three months after the secretive nation carried out its fifth nuclear test.
 By severely limiting North Korea's exports of coal and non-ferrous metals, such as copper, the UN expects to cut the country's revenue by more than $800 million every year.

-June 2, 2017 - The UN security council unanimously passes a resolution with new sanctions against North Korea after the regime launched its ninth ballistic missile test of the year.
+June 2, 2017 - The UN Security Council unanimously passes a resolution with new sanctions against North Korea after the regime launched its ninth ballistic missile test of the year.

 June 14, 2017 - Releases Warmbier, the American held prisoner for more than 17 months.
 Warmbier dies five days later, on June 19.
 He had been in a coma for more than a year, according to his parents.